nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter14_back_4_end_of_chapter_activities.md

 #### Instructions:

 <!-- p323 -->
-1.  ***Review & Teach (5 Minutes):***
+1.  ***Review &amp; Teach (5 Minutes):***

 <!-- p324 -->
-- Based on the material in the chapter, starting with the section: “Building a Relationship with the Holy Spirit” & the included appendix “Hearing the Voice of God”.
+- Based on the material in the chapter, starting with the section: “Building a Relationship with the Holy Spirit” &amp; the included appendix “Hearing the Voice of God”.

 <!-- p325 -->
 2.  ***Guided Prayer Session (15 Minutes):***